Health - Social Security Disability

 Substantial Gainful Activity (SGA) is defined in the Code of Federal Regulations (CFRs), sections 404.1572 and 416.972, as work that “involves doing significant physical or mental activities” and that, in the case of employees, “is the kind of work usually done for pay . . . .”
 In 2018, the substantial gainful activity (SGA) limit is $1,180 for non-blind individuals and $1,970 for blind individuals.
 In order to be considered disabled, a claimant’s income must be below the appropriate threshold.

 For disability benefits, the SSA only counts income the claimant earns; it does not count income unrelated to productivity such as paid time off, vacation pay, or Christmas bonuses.
 Similarly, if an employer pays the claimant more than an average person doing the same work, the work may be considered to be “subsidized.”
-If work is subsidized, the SSA will subtract the value of the subsidy from the person's gross earnings to determine the countable earnings for SGA.
+If work is subsidized, the SSA will subtract the value of the subsidy from the person's gross earnings to find the countable earnings for SGA.

 Test One: Significant Services and Substantial Income

 The SSA counts only the amount of income associated with the claimant’s own productivity, then deducts impairment-related work expenses and any “unpaid help furnished to the claimant by a spouse, children or others.”
-The remainder is the “countable income” for SGA.
+The rest is the “countable income” for SGA.

 Tests Two and Three: Comparability of Work and Worth of Work.